morse-simulator/morse/doc/morse/user/tutorial.rst

 Append a Pose sensor
 +++++++++++++++++++++++++
-We'll add the **Pose** sensor, which provides us with the location and rotation of the robot.
+We'll add the :doc:`Pose <sensors/pose>` sensor, which provides us with the location and rotation of the robot.
 The data it sends back is the *(x, y, z)* coordinates, and the *(yaw, pitch, roll)* orientation.

 .. code-block:: python